-The Bioenergy Technologies Office’s (BETO’s) Conversion Research and Development Program supports early-stage applied research in technologies for converting biomass feedstocks into finished liquid transportation fuels—such as renewable gasoline, diesel, and jet fuel—co-products or chemical intermediates, and biopower.
+The Bioenergy Technologies Office’s (BETO’s) Conversion Technologies program supports research and development in technologies for converting biomass feedstocks into finished liquid transportation fuels—such as renewable gasoline, diesel, and jet fuel—co-products or chemical intermediates, and biopower.
 To achieve this goal, BETO is exploring a variety of conversion technologies that can be combined into pathways, from feedstock to product.

 While, historically, conversion technology pathways have been roughly classified as either biochemical or thermochemical processes, BETO has moved away from classifying pathways strictly as one or the other.
 In order to encompass the diversity and potential of innovative technologies, BETO has shifted its focus by considering instead a broad landscape of potential processes that may contain both biochemical and thermochemical steps.